Thespyinthehole/EasyLexer/README.md

 ### Compiling the code
 When compiling your code, do what you would normally do when compiling except you will need to add the `EasyLexer.cpp` to the compiler, either through an IDE or by adding the file to the command in the terminal.

+### Limitations
+* If two tokens share the same start, it will choose the higher priority.
+For example, if we have a token which is "int" and we have another which has "[a-z]+", and we want to extract "integer", we will recieve 2 tokens which will be first "int" and second "[a-z]+" storing "eger".